-The aim from Mastercard is to improve the dispute handling process by automatically detecting invalid disputes, shortening dispute resolution timeframes and updating some dispute reason codes and their conditions.
+Mastercard's aim is to improve the dispute handling process by automatically detecting invalid disputes, shortening dispute resolution timeframes and updating several dispute reason codes and their conditions.

 This will hopefully decrease chargeback volumes and allow for faster resolution of disputes.